 The purpose of the Human Resources Committee is to assist the AC Board in meeting its fiduciary oversight and related obligations by overseeing: (i) Chief Executive Officer (CEO) performance and compensation; (ii) a robust succession management process for the position of CEO and Senior Executives; and (iii) strategy relating to attracting, engaging and retaining excellent leadership at the senior executive level who are committed to the AC Mission Statement, Core Values and Leadership Competencies.

 Chair: Monty Baker

-Members: David Beatty, Darcie Beggs, Bill Butt, Debbie Fischer, Rajiv Silgardo, David Tsubouchi, George Cooke (ex officio)
+Members: Bill Butt, Paul Elliott, Debbie Fischer, Kevin Skerrett, Rajiv Silgardo, David Tsubouchi, George Cooke (ex officio)

 Chair: Bill Butt

-Members: David Beatty, Michael Fenn, Cliff Inskip, Rajiv Silgardo, Penny Somerville, Yung Wu, George Cooke (ex officio)
+Members: John Armstrong, Michael Fenn, Cliff Inskip, Rajiv Silgardo, Penny Somerville, Yung Wu, George Cooke (ex officio)

 Chair: David Tsubouchi

-Members: Darcie Beggs, Paul Elliott, Debbie Fischer, George Cooke (ex officio)
+Members: Paul Elliott, Debbie Fischer, Charlene Mueller, George Cooke (ex officio)

 This sub-committee was formed in 2009 as a venue in which to address matters of importance to either AC or SC with respect to oversight and governance of the OMERS Pension Plans including the Memorandum of Understanding between AC and SC.

-Members: George Cooke (AC Board Chair), Penny Somerville (Chair of Governance & Risk Committee)
+Members: George Cooke (Board Chair), Paul Elliott (Chair of Governance & Risk Committee), Penny Somerville (Past Chair of Governance & Risk Committee)